 If we have an Nvidia Graphics card with 500 CUDA Cores and an AMD Graphics Card with 600 Stream Processors then we cannot conclude that AMD Graphics Card is more powerful.
 Here to find out which graphics card is more powerful we have put them to real-world gaming benchmarks.
 The card that scores more frame rates or fps in games will be the winner.

 X no. of CUDA Cores ≠ X no. of Stream Processors

 Some Important Points to Remember

-- CUDA Cores are Nvidia’s GPU Muti-core units
+- CUDA Cores are Nvidia’s GPU Multi-core units

-- Stream Processors are AMD’s GPU Muti-core units
+- Stream Processors are AMD’s GPU Multi-core units

-- We cannot equate CUDA Cores are Stream Processors
+- We cannot equate CUDA Cores and Stream Processors

-- GPU Architecture matters a lot along with number of Processor Cores
+- GPU Architecture matters a lot along with the number of GPU Cores

-At last I would like to say that I have clearly explained about the similarities and differences between CUDA Cores and Stream Processors.
+At last, I would like to say that I have tried my best to clearly explain the similarities and differences between CUDA Cores and Stream Processors.
 Both CUDA Cores and Stream processors are nothing but processor cores in a GPU.
-Their working, functions, shape and size may differ according to the GPU architecture.
+Their working, functions, shape, and size may differ according to the GPU architecture.
 If you have any queries regarding them then you can ask me by leaving a comment below.

 (*This post may contain affiliate links, which means I may receive a small commission if you choose to purchase through the links I provide (at no extra cost to you).
 Thank you for supporting the work I put into this site!)